 It’s an honor to be researching in the Folger Shakespeare Library archives this summer, working on my project about early modern legal violence.
-In the above picture, I’m reading a 1580 letter from Anne Broughton to her father about a jury who committed what we would call “jury nullification.”
+In the picture left, I’m reading a 1580 letter from Anne Broughton to her father Richard Bagot about a jury who committed what we would call “jury nullification.”
 Anne writes,

 this day a Jurie of glomer went on p..ression to the aboutes westner hall being m..shalled with tipstases with goodlie paper hatbandes for acquinting a prisoner at glourer that had killed on medlictmer Atkinsons man in glom..

-At first I thought the jury was marching in protest, perhaps because they had been forced to acquit someone they believed to be guilty; juries’ decisions were often subordinate to the assize bench, and juries could be kept without food, fire, or water until the judge deemed their decision was correct.
-But Richard Crompton, in another Folger rare book, sheds light on the same event:
+At first I interpreted that the jury might be marching in protest, perhaps because they had been forced to acquit someone they believed to be guilty; juries’ decisions were often subordinate to the assize bench, and juries could be kept without food, fire, tobacco, and water until the judge deemed their verdict was “just.”
+But Richard Crompton, in L’authoritie et Jurisdiction des Courts, sheds light on what must be the same jury:

 Eleven of a Jury… did acquite one Hodye of Felony before Sir Roger Manwood Chiefe Baron in his Circuit in Somersetshire against apparent evidence: they were fined in Star-chamber, and did weare papers in Westminster hall, circa 22.Eliz. the which my selfe-saw.